gisquick/gisquick/README.md

-# GIS.lab Web New Generation (in development)
+# Gisquick New Generation (in development)
-New generation of GIS.lab Web infrastructure for publishing QGIS projects in Web.
+New generation of Gisquick infrastructure for publishing QGIS projects in Web.